Tips for reducing call centre sick leave

-In fact, call centre agents record the second highest number of days off (behind transport and logistics workers) with 11.2 days off work each year.
+In fact, call centre agents recorded the second-highest number of days off (behind transport and logistics workers) with 11.2 days off work each year.

-So how do you overcome such high levels of sick leave?
+So how do you overcome such high levels of call centre sick leave?

 In this article, my goal is to provide you with some practical examples that can be effectively used for reducing sick leave in your call centre.

 From leadership, technology solutions and a focus on your culture, following these steps will go a long way to reducing sick leave in your call centre and improving your employee engagement in the process.

 Top ten tips for reducing absenteeism in your call centre

 1. Give staff advanced notice of their shifts

 Schedule shifts in advance as far as practical.

 It’s not uncommon for centres to provide a minimum of 3 -6 weeks notice for shift days and times.

 Knowing when are where they have to work enables agents to plan ahead for any other external activities and appointments they need to undertake.